I build infrastructure for decisions that can't afford to be wrong.

 Context

-In the early 2000s, BellSouth owned a patchwork of mobile operators across Latin America — but no cohesive way to manage roaming.
-When a customer from Colombia showed up in Florida, we manually loaded them into local systems, tracked call data by hand, and negotiated billing later.
-Technically, roaming was possible — but operationally, it was chaos.
+BellSouth owned mobile operators across Latin America but nobody owned the connections between them.
+When a customer from Colombia showed up in Florida, we manually loaded them into local systems, tracked call records by hand, and settled billing after the fact.
+The technology existed.
+The operating system around it didn't.
+Nobody was accountable for the whole — just the parts.

 What I Did

-I was asked to streamline the process.
-What I saw was a systems failure — and an opportunity.
-I built a business plan for a regional clearinghouse that could automate roaming across markets.
-I sourced executives from other clearing platforms, pitched the concept to HQ, and pushed through institutional resistance that couldn’t see the hub — only the spokes.
+I was asked to streamline a process.
+What I saw was a structural gap and a real opportunity.
+I built the business case for a regional clearinghouse that could automate roaming across every market we operated in, sourced executives from existing clearing platforms, and pushed the concept through an organization that kept managing spokes without seeing the hub.

 Outcome

-BSIWS launched as the first roaming platform to unify BellSouth’s Latin American networks — transforming roaming from a patchwork workaround to a scalable asset.
-What began as back-office cleanup became a strategic advantage.
+BSIWS launched as the first platform to unify BellSouth's Latin American networks — turning roaming from a manual workaround into a scalable, revenue-generating asset.
+What started as a back-office problem became a strategic advantage that took competitors years to match.

 Lesson